PLEASE NOTE – This article is now old and outdated! Please read below:

 Since originally writing, TI Automotive (the parent company and owner of Walbro), decided to rebrand all of the ‘Walbro’ automotive high performance fuel pump range to officially be known as ‘TI Automotive’ fuel pumps.
 This means the popular ‘Walbro GSS342’ is now actually called the ‘TI Automotive GSS342G3’.

-The composite outlet is now a light grey colour which sits next to a black electrical harness socket.
 The shipping cap or plug for the outlet is now red while the inlet cap remains brown (not in picture).
 The pumps are no longer covered in mineral spirit in the supplied clear bag, however there is still mineral spirit remaining inside the pump from testing.

 - FPC Fuel pump (PULSE TYPE)